-Licenses and active devices/products are shown on the License Manager page in Command.
+Licenses and active products are shown on the License Manager page in Command

-For each device/product category that requires a license, you’ll see a bar showing how many active devices/products you have in that category.
-If you have less active devices/products than licenses for a category, the bar will be green.
-If you have more active devices/products than licenses for a category, the bar will be red.
-If any of the bars are red, your license state will be Invalid, and you’ll have to claim your licenses to continue using Command.
+For each product type that requires a license, you’ll see a count of the active products and claimed licenses.
+If you have less claimed licenses than active products for any of your product types, your license state will be Invalid, and you’ll have to claim your licenses to continue using Command.
 For more info on how to manage your licenses, see our KB article.

-Verkada licensing is organization-wide, and the licenses co-term to a single expiration date.
-This means that each of the licenses in an organization are combined, and the expiration date for the organization is the weighted average of all the individual licenses.
+Verkada licensing is applied for each Command organization, and the licenses co-term to a single expiration date.
+This means that all of the licenses in an organization are combined, and the expiration date for the organization is the weighted average of all the individual licenses.
 For more information on how expiration dates are calculated, see our explanation of co-terming.

 You need valid licenses to use Command.
 If you don't claim your licenses when adding new devices or products - or renew your licenses when they expire - you will lose access to most of your Command functionality after a 30 day grace period.

 We currently do not support multiple expiration dates for a single Command Organization.